-In addition to the information required by the General Provisions in Subpart A, found at 40 CFR § 98.3(c), the following must be reported under the circumstances indicated:
+In addition to the information required by the General Provisions in Subpart A, found at 40 CFR 98.3(c), the following must be reported under the circumstances indicated:

-- For each HCFC-22 production process, owners or operators must report: - o Mass of HCFC-22 produced (tonnes). - o Mass of reactants fed into the HCFC-22 production process. - Mass of materials other than HCFC-22 and HFC-23 (e.g., unreacted reactants, hydrogen chloride (HCI), other byproducts) that occur in more than trace concentrations and that are permanently removed from the process. - Method for tracking startups, shutdowns, and malfunctions and the HFC-23
+- For each HCFC-22 production process, owners or operators must report: - Mass of HCFC-22 produced (metric tons). - Mass of reactants fed into the HCFC-22 production process. - Mass of materials other than HCFC-22 and HFC-23 (e.g., unreacted reactants, hydrogen chloride (HCl), other by-products) that occur in more than trace concentrations and that are permanently removed from the process. - Method for tracking startups, shutdowns, and malfunctions and the HFC-23